alabid/flylatex/README.md

 To use FlyLatex, you must have `node`, `npm`, and `mongodb` installed.
 So if you haven't already installed node (for nodejs) and npm (the node package manager), do so before moving on.

-Also, if you want to be able to store and render pdf's and not just edit your LaTeX files, then sign up for a cloud storage service like [Amazon S3](http://aws.amazon.com/es/s3/).
+Also, if you want to store and render pdf's and not just edit your LaTeX files, you must sign up for a cloud storage service like [Amazon S3](http://aws.amazon.com/es/s3/).
 Other providers should be accessible in the future.